Mobin-Karam/myResume/1-Next-js-Project/create-next-project.md

 ===============================

+8. ## How Setup ESLint Prettier Setup.

-8. - install Standard JavaScript for make code more readable and consistensly
+- install Standard JavaScript for make code more readable and consistensly

 ```
  npm install eslint-config-standard